-Welcome to our ranking of the 10 best small colleges for Jewish studies majors on a budget had to meet our high standards.
+Each entry on our list of the 10 best small colleges for Native American studies majors on a budget had to meet our high standards.

 Each of these top schools has at least one full program (not including minors) for students seeking a bachelor's degree in Native American studies or a related area (including Indigenous Studies and American Studies with a concentration in Indigenous Populations).
 In addition, they each maintain an overall undergraduate graduation rate of at least 55%.
 Of course, to be a best value, these top-ranked schools also have to demonstrate a genuine commitment to affordable education – which means meeting our net price requirements.
 All of the programs on this ranking have estimated annual costs (as reported on College Navigator) of less than $27,000 a year.
 But which of these is the most affordable small college for a Native American studies degree?
 Scroll down to #1 to find out!